ozkary/ozkary.github.io/dep-book/chapters/17-data-engineering-process-fundamentals-data-streaming-exercise.md

 ### Deploy the Kafka and Spark services

-For Kafka and Spark services, we are using the predefined bitnami images from DockerHub.
-We can deploy those images by running this script on the target environment:
+For Kafka and Spark services, we are utilizing predefined Bitnami images from DockerHub.
+Deploy these images by running the following script on the target environment:

 ```bash
 $ bash deploy_kafka_spark.sh